ytree-project/ytree/doc/source/Developing.rst

 data from disk.
 This should minimally take a list of fields and return a dictionary with NumPy arrays for each field for all halos contained in the file.
-It should also, optionally, take a list of :class:`~ytree.arbor.tree_node.TreeNode` instances and return fields only for them.
+It should also, optionally, take a list of :class:`~ytree.data_structures.tree_node.TreeNode` instances and return fields only for them.

 Field Units and Aliases (``fields.py``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :class:`~ytree.arbor.fields.FieldInfoContainer` class holds information about field names and units.
+The :class:`~ytree.data_structures.fields.FieldInfoContainer` class holds information about field names and units.
 Your subclass can define two tuples, ``known_fields`` and ``alias_fields``.
 The ``known_fields`` tuple is used to set units for fields on disk.